Dr. Zhao Ma

 Daniela Alvarado Rincon

-Colleen was a full-time research assistant in the lab from March to December 2014.
+Colleen was a full-time Research Assistant in the Human Dimensions from March to December 2014.
 She was part of the research team at Purdue working with the Indiana Division of Fish and Wildlife on updating and revising Indiana’s State Wildlife Action Plan.
-She is currently pursuing a MS degree at Ohio State University.
+She was the Human Dimensions Specialist at the Indiana Department of Natural Resources.